 The nursing field is extremely popular and in high demand.
 According to the Bureau of Labor Statistics, licensed practical and vocational nurses earned a median salary of $44,090 in 2016.1 The outlook for LPNs and LVNs is good.
 LPN jobs are expected to increase by 16% through 2024, significantly faster than other occupations.1 The increased demand is partially due to the aging of baby-boomers, but also growing rates of chronic illnesses and the retirement of other nurses.
 Rural and medically underserved areas may offer a greater number of LVN jobs than other areas.

 National Association of Licensed Practical Nurses (NALPN) – The NALPN is an organization for licensed practical and licensed vocational nurses and students of LPN or LVN programs.
 It offers information about accredited LPN programs, and other training and educational opportunities.

 How are LPNs or LVNs different from RNs?

 Licensed practical nurses have less responsibility than registered nurses, with fewer opportunities for advancement.
 In some states, LPNs cannot administer medicine or give intravenous (IV) drips.
-RNs are more often placed in positions of authority, sometimes supervising LPNs and LVNs.
+RNs are more often placed in positions of authority, sometimes supervising LPNs and LVNs, and are permitted to perform a wider range of patient care tasks.
 Talk to your school or program of choice for more insight.

 Are there any online LPN programs available?